Jendnice/To_Have_And_To_Honeymoon/notes.md

 ** DRY up code!
 In all files.
 Frontend, backend, HTML, CSS - all of the above!

+** Check on two body sections in css and condense/adjust if/as possible.

 ** Update and finalize seed data that's in there.
 (Greece pics, etc.)

 ONCE ABOVE ALL SET: